enkidevs/curriculum/mongodb/intro/crud-intro/delete-collection.md

 // Pokemon
 ```

 Unlike most SQL implementations, the collection names are case-sensitive in MongoDB.
-For this reason, the `pokemon` collection is different from the `Pokemon` collection, and you should always take extra care when dropping databases.
+For this reason, the `pokemon` collection is different from the `Pokemon` collection, and you should always take extra care when dropping collections.

 Here's how we can delete the 2nd collection called `Pokemon`: